hanselcarter/next-blog-sanity/README.md

 This should open app on [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Getting Started to run app with docker do an exact copy and paste on your terminal on the root
+## Getting Started to run app with Dockerization do an exact copy and paste on your terminal on the root

 copy this command and paste it in your terminal DO NOT FORGET "."" at last: